ricardomvargas/ricardomvargas/README.md

 👋 Hi, I’m Ricardo, a front end developer from Brazil.

-I've been working with web development for over 6 years, I started my career as a back-end developer with .Net/C# and gradually moved to the front-end, I also have some experience with android native app development.
+I've been working with web development for 7 years, I started my career as a back-end developer with .Net/C# and gradually moved to the front-end, I also have some experience with android native app development.

 Nowadays I'm focused on front end development with React and studying a bunch of other related stuffs in my free time.
 Here in my GitHub is where you can find my experiments. :neckbeard: